 We were all pleasantly surprised.

 If you’re from Utah and your family enjoys boating, fishing and camping, then Starvation State Park may be a secret you’d prefer I not share.
-For everyone else, here are seven things you should know about visiting Starvation State Park.
+For everyone else, here are seven tips for planning a trip to Starvation State Park.

 1. It’s an easy weekend getaway